 These General Education Requirements apply to students enrolled in the Dietrich School of Arts and Sciences prior to the fall 2018 term.
 Students admitted fall 2018 or later must follow the new General Education Requirements listed here.
-International and regional transfer students to the Dietrich School will follow the General Education Requirements based on the term they were admitted to Pitt.
+Internal and regional transfer students to the Dietrich School will follow the General Education Requirements based on the term they were admitted to Pitt.

 The Kenneth P. Dietrich School of Arts and Sciences provides a liberal arts and preprofessional education for undergraduate students that is grounded in scholarly excellence.
 Pitt offers you the knowledge, understanding, analytical tools, and communication skills you need to become perceptive, reflective, and intellectually self-conscious citizens within a diverse and rapidly changing world.
 GERs are at the core of our education.

 We encourage you to talk with your advisor and check the General Education Course Catalog (PDF) to get the most up-to-date information about which courses fulfill which requirements.

 Written communication remains the hallmark of our culture and is central to almost all disciplines and professions.
 The development of writing is a lifelong process.
 For undergraduate education, writing skills are strengthen to provide a base for professional or graduate education or for employment.
 The school requires that each student complete the following writing courses that span his or her undergraduate years*.